AC/DC: 2014–2018: Malcolm Young retires and hiatus

 On 7 March 2016, the band announced that the final ten dates of the Rock or Bust World Tour would be rescheduled as Johnson's doctors had ordered him to stop touring immediately; he risked complete deafness if he persisted.
 The ten cancelled dates were to be rescheduled, "likely with a guest vocalist" later in the year, leaving Johnson's future in touring with the group uncertain.
 On 16 April 2016, Guns N' Roses frontman Axl Rose was announced as the lead vocalist for the remainder of their 2016 tour dates.

-Williams indicated he was leaving AC/DC during an interview with Gulfshore Lifes Jonathan Foerste on 8 July 2016.
-"It's been what I've known for the past 40 years, but after this tour I'm backing off of touring and recording.
-Losing Malcolm, the thing with [Rudd] and now with [Johnson], it's a changed animal.
-I feel in my gut it's the right thing."
+Williams indicated he was leaving AC/DC after the tour during an interview with Gulfshore Lifes Jonathan Foerste on 8 July 2016.
 At the end of the Rock or Bust World Tour, he released a video statement confirming his departure.
 His last show with AC/DC before the hiatus was in Philadelphia on 20 September 2016.
 After completing the tour in 2016, AC/DC went on hiatus.
 George Young died on 22 October 2017, aged 70.

-2018–present: Reunion and Power Up
+2018–present: Reunion, Power Up and tour

 In August 2018, speculation grew that former members Johnson and Rudd were back working with the band.
 A fan living near The Warehouse Studio, Vancouver claimed to have observed them in the outdoor area of the studio from an apartment window.
 Shortly afterwards, a photograph of Johnson with Williams at the gymnasium of the Living Shangri-La hotel in Vancouver in December 2018 surfaced, indicating that Williams had also rejoined.
 AC/DC then confirmed on 30 September 2020 the return of Johnson, Rudd and Williams to the line-up alongside Angus and Stevie, reuniting the Rock or Bust line-up.

 On 28 September 2020, the band updated their social media accounts posting a teaser video, which led to speculation of their "comeback, possibly as early as this week or next week."
 On 1 October, AC/DC released a snippet of their new song "Shot in the Dark".
 On 7 October, the band confirmed the upcoming release on 13 November of their next studio album, Power Up and issued "Shot in the Dark" as its lead single from the album.
 The album's track listing was revealed on their website the same day.
 They had recorded it in August–September 2018 with O'Brien producing at The Warehouse Studio in Vancouver, with some tweaking in Los Angeles in 2019.

-Chris Chaney (pictured in 2022) replaced Williams on bass guitar for the Power Up Tour.